 Keep an eye on your email address

-The bad news is there are a lot of people out there looking to break into your accounts for their own gain.
+The bad news is that there are many people out there looking to break into your accounts for their gain.
 The good news is there are effective steps you can take to protect yourself.
-Take these steps to lock down your email account, and if nothing else, go change your password.
+Take these steps to lock down your email account, and if nothing else, change your password.